Skip to main content

-This document explains the Current Automation Info node, which provides metadata about the currently running automation, helping you track and reference flow execution details.
+The Current Automation Info node provides metadata about the currently running automation, helping you track and reference flow execution details.

 The Current Automation Info node outputs key information about the current automation and its execution context.
 It requires no inputs and automatically generates metadata about the current flow run.